-These scholarships are awarded to students selected by the Athletic Department to participate in one or more of the following sports for men: baseball (varsity and varsity reserve), cross-country, men's basketball (varsity and varsity reserve), golf, shotgun sports, soccer, track and field, and wrestling; for women: basketball, cross-country, golf, shotgun sports, soccer, softball, track and field, and volleyball.
+These scholarships are awarded to students selected by the Athletic Department to participate in one or more of the following sports: baseball, basketball, cross-country, shotgun sports, soccer, softball, track & field, and volleyball.
 Renewable: Based on the discretion of the Athletic Department, to include full-time enrollment and maintaining a CGPA of 2.0.
 Eligibility is determined at the end of each semester.